DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 #### The Deeper Pattern

-The investigators realized that every mechanism of the Social Game could be understood as an attack on a specific aspect of human playfulness:
+I realized that every mechanism of the Social Game could be understood as an attack on a specific aspect of human playfulness:

 **Divide and Conquer** → Corrupts our playful ability to form flexible alliances and experiment with different group configurations.